Introduction –

 A massive crossing loomed ahead of us, and any shortcuts, however unlikely, would require at least 118 nautical miles of water.
 Although you want to take every precaution possible, such as an ELT, a life raft, and lifejackets, it’s probably worth noting that with every flight comes the risk of an engine failure; it’s just aviation, and you should be aware of the risks; you can mitigate them, but you can also be more aware before they happen, giving you more time.

 On a flight, I am constantly aware of how much fuel we have, as well as engine temperatures and pressures, supplemental oxygen onboard, and my personal SATS levels; this is especially critical for long water crossings where peak performance is required.
-This is slightly longer than crossing from Clacton to the Dutch coast, in spite of the fact that water temperatures are more bearable in the Mediterranean Sea than in the North Sea, but the aircraft is unaware of this, so the worst-case scenario is an unexpected one, either over mountainous terrain or over the North Sea.
+This is slightly longer than crossing from Clacton to the Dutch coast, although water temperatures are more bearable in the Mediterranean Sea than in the North Sea, the aircraft is unaware of this, so the worst-case scenario is an unexpected one, either over mountainous terrain or over the North Sea.

 After several encounters with Barcelona arrivals being vectored around us as we crossed towards Majorca, the island began to appear.
 The crossing would be relatively quick, maybe 55 minutes with weaker winds than forecast, we were making good progress and expected to land ahead of schedule – an unusual encounter, but a positive ending.